brunocampos01/understanding-the-python-ecosystem/README.md

 2. **Compile and convert it to bytecode** and directly bytecode is loaded in system memory.
 3. Then compiled bytecode interpreted from memory to execute it.

+ TODO
+ Compilers and Interpreters
+A compiler converts the .py source file into a .pyc bytecode for the Python virtual machine.
+A Python interpreter executes this bytecode on the virtual machine

+Design of CPython
+Each CPython interpreter for Python, the process uses a GIL(Global Interpreter Lock).
+This serves as a limitation as it disables concurrent Python threads for a process.

+Another problem is that to achieve concurrency, you must manage separate CPython interpreter processes with a multitasking OS.

+This also makes it harder for concurrent CPython processes to communicate.

+#gil

 ---

 <br/>